The University of South Carolina (or USC or South Carolina) is a public university located in Columbia, South Carolina.

 This wide selection of post-graduate study programs promotes an atmosphere of versatile academic prowess.

-This is one of the most appealing aspects of The University of South Carolina.
 The ability to continue furthering the education of its students after undergraduate studies gives The U of SC an advantage that many other schools do not have.

 So, while The University of South Carolina is ranked as one of the best schools for first-year students, additional benefits apply directly to postgraduates.